trantako/trantako.github.io/_scalemodel/railroad.md

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3ciXExKdCN49N4nSFjFD8I0NuDzmOdqFOFQNQ6ymxZXPKWB156LlBiJKUP3tKRl7aTSl2WFXs3kZu1gCgueN49tFwnYRtsfp_aaiit6iEL5KgU4QN-awC48olAy4m_RbhX3JgUUY6YK4WKHTG6bbybS=w1194-h896-no?authuser=0)

-## Lake and Bridge
+## The Lake and the Bridge

 I painted the lake with blue color and built a wooden bridge from a bag of hobby sticks.
 It kind of resembles the bridge of the river Kwai, if you know the movie.

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3fs7XV_nkGMxO5ZiHQlvtfDnm-XnkSD0VRfnHvI98J0Wk1VyV5t_IKFe6fEgGswSLvlvaNnxQ3HIAggECf_-zQw7nSr6HtJ2FB9j81Y564rjZpdGeY2JFaGr3mTC99E06yGcpQ6DghINQmCs1MpeFZR=w1194-h896-no?authuser=0)

-A friend had given me a half-empty bottle of "scale model water", some kind of resin that would look like water when it dries.
+A friend had given me a half-empty bottle of "scale model realistic water"; some kind of resin that should look like water when it dries.
 I used that for making the lake look more realistic.
-Unfortunately, it wasn't quite enough.
+Unfortunately, there wasn't quite enough of it left.
 I may have to purchase a bottle of this to finish the lake later.

 ![image-center](https://lh3.googleusercontent.com/pw/ACtC-3cTyD1f_CxXTaBJlwiTk7KpgnsE2BxAhChcWDBjJciOzOSTAQj6qr5-J3tNEEhtzk3ccQ-xErxbfj7Gcpd_5OD0gdefbfHd-uspigT4DRoiMB-XkMsyXaKIKz3tBzOML6teutd8KXErQ-FcigrGfCei=w1194-h896-no?authuser=0)